heathermiller/wwwheathermiller/blog/_posts/2018-04-01-launching-a-spark-cluster-part-1.md

 In this short guide, we'll walk through how to run modest Spark jobs on a cluster.
 We'll do this in 2 parts:

-- **Part 1:** (this guide) We'll cover how to start up a Spark cluster using the flintrock command-line tool, and we'll run a simple word count example using the `spark-shell`, Spark's interactive REPL.
+- **Part 1:** (this guide) We'll cover how to start up a Spark cluster using the Flintrock command-line tool, and we'll run a simple word count example using the `spark-shell`, Spark's interactive REPL.
 - **Part 2:** (the [next guide]({{ site.baseurl }}/blog/launching-a-spark-cluster-part-2.html)) We'll connect our Spark job to an S3 bucket, add a simple library dependency, and we'll develop the job in a normal IDE, using `spark-submit` to submit our job and its dependencies to the cluster, without invoking the spark-shell.

 <!-- *Note: these sorts of guides have a tendency of falling outdated very quickly.
 If you would like to help out in keeping this guide up-to-date, I'd be happy to accept a pull request with updates to [this page's source on GitHub](https://github.com/heathermiller/wwwheathermiller/blob/master/{{ page.relative_path }}).* -->